burukuru/docs/pages/overview/0-index.md

 > Graql allows you to derive implicit information that is hidden in your dataset, as well as reduce the complexity of that information.

-When using legacy systems,, database queries have to define the data patterns they are looking for explicitly.
+When using legacy systems, database queries have to define the data patterns they are looking for explicitly.
 Graql, on the other hand, will translate a query pattern into all its logical equivalents and evaluate them against the database.
 This includes but is not limited to the inference of types, relationships, context, and pattern combination.
 In other words, Graql allows you to derive implicit information that is hidden in your dataset, as well as reduce the complexity of expressing intelligent questions.
 In effect, Graql helps finding new knowledge easy with concise and intuitive statements.

 Graql is also capable of performing distributed graph analytics as part of the language, which allows you to perform analytics over large graphs out of the box.
 These types of analytics are usually not possible without developing custom distributed graph algorithms that are unique to a use case.